Should You Adopt a Gluten-Free Diet?

-Gluten-free diets are being talked about everywhere nowadays, with celebrities like Gwyneth Paltrow touting the benefits.
+Gluten-free diets are being talked about everywhere nowadays, with celebrities often touting the benefits.
 A gluten-free diet is the prescribed diet for those diagnosed with celiac disease, but people commonly mistake it for a weight loss program.

 When people go on a gluten-free diet because they want to lose weight, they are actually doing a disservice to their body.
-The 2010 Dietary Guidelines for Americans recommend that we consume 14 grams of fiber for every 1,000 calories consumed.
+Dietary guidelines for Americans recommend that we consume 14 grams of fiber for every 1,000 calories consumed.
 This is a goal of about 25-35 grams of fiber per day.
-Fiber helps keep us full and regular, along with keeping us heart healthy.
+Fiber helps keep us full and regular, along with keeping our hearts healthy.

 As always, remember balance and moderation with any foods that you choose.
 If you think that you may have a gluten sensitivity or celiac disease, see your doctor so they can run the proper tests and blood work to diagnose you.
 Remember that knowledge is half the battle, so stay informed and active in taking care of yourself.

 Celiac disease is a condition that damages the lining of the small intestine and prevents it from absorbing nutrients from food that are important for staying healthy.
 This is also known as sprue or a gluten intolerance; milder cases can be called a gluten sensitivity.
 The damage is due to a reaction to eating gluten, which is found in wheat, barley, rye and possibly oats.